nicola88/data-mid-assignment-task/README.md

 * Correctness of the final result
 * Readability of the code
 * Architecture of the solution
-* Data modeling
 * Tests (full coverage is not required, you should mainly test the critical parts of the code)

-## Bonus
-Include a picture that visualizes the CTR per article category over the 3 days.
-Up to you which kind of visualization to use.